testdriveupgrade/XenonRecompUnlim/README.md

 3)install clang-cl in Visual Studio installer (or install clang-llv)

-4)after that in parameter of CMAKE write: ClangCL
+4)install CMAKE newer than 3.2.6 and in the parameter of CMAKE write: ClangCL

 (to be continued...)